 Studio photographers will appreciate that the Panasonic G9 (unlike the GH1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH1 was succeeded by the Panasonic GH2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.